Dozens killed in Gaza as Israel launches new incursion in north

 The Israeli military said it had conducted "precise strikes on Hamas terrorists" who were operating within command and control centres embedded in Ibn Rushd School and the Shuhada al-Aqsa Mosque in the area of Deir al-Balah in central Gaza.

-Hamas rejects Israeli accusations it uses civilian facilities such as schools, hospitals and mosques for military purposes.
+Hamas rejects accusations it uses civilian facilities such as schools, hospitals and mosques for military purposes.

+"The mosque has been here for 20 years, and the neighbourhood has displaced people," imam Ahmed Fleet said as he retrieved Korans from the debris.
+"I was shocked when it was struck."

-The strikes on the mosque and the school came as the war between Israel and the Palestinian militant group Hamas in the enclave approaches its first anniversary, and as Israel has been expanding its actions in Lebanon.
+The strikes came as the war between Israel and the Palestinian militant group Hamas in the enclave approaches its first anniversary, and as Israel has been expanding its actions in Lebanon.

 Hamas attacked southern Israel on Oct 7, 2023, killing 1,200 people and taking about 250 as hostages, according to Israeli tallies.